jboss-developer/jboss-eap-quickstarts/README.md

 You can either start the server yourself or let Arquillian manage its lifecycle during the testing.
 The individual quickstart README should tell you what to expect in the console output and the server log when you run the test.

+_Note:_ If you do not configure the Maven settings as described here, [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts), you must pass the configuration setting on every Maven command as follows: ` -s QUICKSTART_HOME/settings.xml`

 1. Test the quickstart on a remote server
     * Arquillian's remote container adapter expects a JBoss server instance to be already started prior to the test execution.
 You must [Start the JBoss server](#start-the-jboss-server) as described in the quickstart README file.